-Innovative, off-road wheelchairs hit the US marketDecember 14th, 2012 in Health /
+Innovative, off-road wheelchairs hit the US marketDecember 14th, 2012 by Elaine Bible in Health /

 The rugged, low-cost wheelchairs designed by SF State's Whirlwind Wheelchair program have helped thousands of people in developing countries.
 Now they're available in the U.S., where they are opening up new territory for American wheelchair-riders, from hiking trails and beaches to snow-covered ground.